skulljs/skulljs.github.io/content/en/docs/how-to/deployment/pm2.md

 #### Managing process

-You can use the following commands to manage your processes
+You can use the following commands to manage your processes.

 ```bash
 npm run pm2:start